mlow102/stm32-rtos-boilerplate/README.md

+# STM32 FreeRTOS Boilerplate
+Boilerplate for programming STM32 boards in C++, using cmake

-# Enviroment Setup Instructions for STM32:
+## Enviroment Setup Instructions for STM32:
 - Use WSL or Linux, Ubuntu 22.04 works well
 - Install clangd, cmake, cmake-tools extensions in VSCode
 - On Ubuntu, `apt-get install gcc-arm-none-eabi` to install compiler